xvmdvx/FENNECv1/README.md

 3. Enable **Developer mode** (toggle in the top right).
 4. Click **Load unpacked** and select the project folder.
 The sidebar will then be available when visiting supported pages.
 5. Open the extension **Options** from the menu or the Extensions page to set a default sidebar width and Review Mode.
 You can also toggle Review Mode directly from the extension popup.
+The popup now includes a **Reset Extension** button to clear saved settings and reload.

 ## Local Mistral integration